 To eliminate these risks, improve productivity and save on cost, WJ has explored if a ROBOT could be adapted for the road marking sector.
 Collaborating through one of their European partners WJ identified robotic technology which has proved to be the fastest pre-marking robot in the world and was ideal for the task.
 It is easily transportable to the site weighing only 18kg and fits in the boot of a car/van.
 It’s completely autonomous using GNSS for its navigation and can mark out centre lines, and car park bays, and via a USB can mark out any other shape such as arrows, lettering, hatching, numbers and even logos.

 The robot has been used on several projects so far to great effect, vastly increasing productivity.
 On the M4 for Colas/Balfour Beatty the robot was tasked to mark out the back of the hard shoulder line along a 5km section on both sides of the carriageway.
 The robot completed the task ‘safely’ in five hours, a job that would normally take an engineer four shifts.

-Site agent Maciej Kozlowski commented “My engineers were absolutely astonished with the robot, setting that out would have taken both of them a week.”
+Site agent Maciej Kozlowski commented, “My engineers were absolutely astonished by the robot, setting that out would have taken both of them a week.”